EliasOenal/verity/verity.md

 ## Spam Prevention
   Verity has two primary defenses against Denial of Service (DoS):
 ### Hashcash
-  The network sets a challenge level of trailing zeroes for each cube, any cubes that fail this challenge get rejected and dropped.
+  The node's cube store sets a challenge level of trailing zeroes for each cube, any cubes that fail this challenge get rejected and dropped.
 The level initially will be hardcoded, but later may be adjusted to scale with the amount of data in the Cube Store.
 This is a well proven defense against spam and sufficiently effective.
 ### Ephemeral Cubes
   Cubes have a limited lifetime.
 By default they will only live for 7 days until dropped from the network.
 Though once switching to Merkle Patricia Trie (MPT) timestamps can be easily sorted into different subtrees, allowing flexible control over cube retention times.
 Nodes may regularly re-inject their posts to keep them available online, if desired.

-  > Upcoming Extension: See chapter Cube Lifetime Function
+  > Also see chapter Cube Lifetime Function

 # Network Communication
   1. **Protocol Version (1 byte)**: This is the version of the protocol being used.
 This allows for future updates and backward compatibility.
 For now, you can set this to 0x01.